 Given that you still pay 2%-3% of the sale price, can a flat fee broker still save you money and get your home sold?
 And are they a good option for your home sale?

 What are flat fee real estate brokers?

-Realtor® fees or commissions for both the listing agent and the buyer agent are typically paid for by the home seller.
-For U.S. home sales, commissions average around 3% for each agent.
-A home seller can expect to pay about 6% of their home’s value in agent fees.
+Realtor fees or commissions for both the listing agent and the buyer’s agent are typically paid for by the home seller.
+For U.S. home sales, commissions average around 3% for each agent, so a home seller can expect to pay about 6% of their home’s value in agent fees.

-For example, the median home sales price was $346,900 in 2021.
-Selling with a traditional real estate broker, the fees would average $20,814, which would typically be split between the listing agent and the buyer’s agent, both receiving $10,407.
-If you’re trying to walk away with the most money, it’s hard to think of deducting that from your sale proceeds.
+For example, if you sold your home for $450,000 with the help of a traditional real estate broker, the fees would average $27,000, which would typically be split between the listing agent and the buyer’s agent, both receiving $13,500.
+If you’re trying to walk away with the most money, it’s hard to think of deducting that much from your sale proceeds.

 A flat fee real estate broker is a company that will sell your home for a fixed dollar amount.
 The average flat fee agent in the U.S. charges between $3,000 (Clever Real Estate) to $5,000 (Houwzer).
 It’s always important to read the agreement terms carefully.
 Some brokerages charge an additional 1% commission, or higher fees, in some areas of the country.
 Input your address on the brokerage websites to find out what you are agreeing to pay.

-Taking the example above, paying $5,000 instead of $10,407, would put your total commission at $15,814.
+Taking the example above, paying $5,000 instead of $13,500 for the listing agent’s commission, would put your total commission at $18,500.
 A lower number may appeal, but what are you getting for that cost savings?
 What are the pros and cons of using a flat fee broker?

 You can budget for their fee.